Master of Biotechnology in Biotechnology

 Student’s Advisory Committee

-After receiving admission to graduate studies and before enrolling for coursework, the student will consult with the Professional Program in the Biotechnology Office.
 The student’s advisory committee for the master’s degree will consist of no fewer than three members (more than one department must be represented by the members of the advisory committee).
 The committee chair or co-chair of the advisory committee must be a member of the Intercollegiate Faculty of Biotechnology and at least one or more of the members must have graduate faculty membership through another academic program.

-If the chair of the student’s advisory committee is unavailable for an extended time in any academic period during which the student is involved in activities relating to an internship and is registered for 684 courses, the student may request, in writing, that the Program Chair appoint an alternate advisory committee chair during the interim period.
+If the chair of the student’s advisory committee is unavailable for an extended period of time in any academic period during which the student is involved in activities relating to an internship, thesis or professional paper – and is registered for courses such as 684, 691, 692, or 693 – the Department Head or intercollegiate faculty Chair may appoint an alternate advisory committee chair during the interim period.

 Degree Plan